Ambition School - Menu

 • YouTube - SupertutorTV: FREE — Reading & writing strategies

-• r/SAT Reddit: FREE - Community support, free resources, tips
+• r/SAT Reddit: FREE — Community support, resources, tips

-• Princeton Review SAT Premium: R750 (Exclusive Books) - 9 practice tests
+• Princeton Review SAT Premium: Multiple practice tests included

-• Kaplan SAT Prep Plus: R700 (Amazon SA) - Online component included
+• Kaplan SAT Prep Plus: Online component included

-• Erica Meltzer Reading/Writing: R800 each (Import) - Advanced strategies
+• Erica Meltzer Reading/Writing: Advanced strategies for top scores

 Option 3: Online SAT Courses 💻

-• UWorld SAT: R900/month - Best question bank, detailed explanations
+• UWorld SAT: Best question bank with detailed explanations

 Option 4: Smart Combination Strategies 🎯